-Chaos Days is just one of many tools for improving system resilience.
+Chaos Days are one of many tools for improving system resilience.
 Others include:

 AWS Game Days.
 AWS runs these days to teach design and diagnosis techniques for improving resilience using an AWS-based fake production service.
 They are intense and great fun but don’t teach you anything about your own system.